nashville-software-school/bangazon-inc/book-3-web-api/chapters/ASP_NET_WEB_API_INTRO.md

 ## Controllers

 Controllers in Web API are similar to controllers in MVC with a few small differences.
-The perform the same function in MVC.
+They perform the same function in MVC.
 As in MVC a Web API controller contains methods to respond to HTTP requests.

 Create a `BeanVarietyController` class in the `Controllers` directory.